mcmah309/dioxus-use-js/dioxus-use-js/README.md

 ### `RustCallback`: Passing Closures from Rust to JavaScript

 This special TypeScript type signals to the macro that a **Rust async closure** will be passed into the JavaScript function.
 The macro generates the glue code required.
 This enables advanced interop patterns, such as calling Rust logic from within JS — all while preserving type safety.
+This type cannot be nested.

 ```ts
 type RustCallback<A, R> = (arg: A) => Promise<R>;